Eric Cole betting profile: Sony Open in Hawaii - PGA TOUR

 Cole's advanced stats and rankings

-- Cole has averaged -0.520 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Cole posted an average of -0.520 Strokes Gained: Off-the-Tee in his past five tournaments, indicating some struggles off the tee.

-- His Strokes Gained: Approach the Green average of 0.670 in his past five starts shows solid iron play.
+- In terms of Strokes Gained: Approach the Green, Cole delivered a solid 0.670 mark in his past five starts.
+His around-the-green play showed a slight deficit at -0.093.

-- Cole's putting has been a strength recently, with an average of 0.488 Strokes Gained: Putting in his past five tournaments.
+- On the greens, Cole averaged 0.488 Strokes Gained: Putting in his past five tournaments, demonstrating strong putting performance.

 All stats in this article are accurate for Cole as of the start of the Sony Open in Hawaii.